kekyo/maplibre-gl-layers/README.md

 2. The amount of memory used and the number of threads used must be statically determined during the WASM module build.
    The WASM module included in the distribution package is set to 512MB/4 threads.
    - The 512MB memory requirement is based on displaying 10,000 sprites with secondary images on the demo page.
-   - If memory usage exceeds the limit, an "OOM error" occurs within the WASM module's worker, causing all functions to stop.
+   - If memory usage exceeds the limit, an OOM occurs within the WASM module worker, causing a fallback to the JavaScript implementation.
-     Therefore, if your usage conditions differ from this assumption, you must build and deploy your own WASM module.
+     Therefore, if your usage conditions differ from the assumptions, you must build and deploy your own WASM module.

 Note: The [demo page](https://kekyo.github.io/maplibre-gl-layers/) is deployed on github.io, but unfortunately, github.io does not meet these requirements, so you cannot select `simd-mt` on the demo page.
 If you want to try it out quickly, clone the repository and run the demo page locally with `npm install && npm run dev`.